mdhair/workpress/README.md

 # Workpress
 ### A "Work Box" for Wordpress
 A work box, as defined by a Google search, means "a portable box used for storing or holding tools"`.
-And that is what I intend Workpress to be; a protable box used for storing all my favorite Wordpress developmetmn tools.
+And that is what I intend Workpress to be; a protable box used for storing all my favorite Wordpress development tools.

 Workpress is a simple Vagrant base box running Ubuntu 14.04 and targeted for Wordpress development.
 Workpress is intended for Wordpress developers (like me) that would love to have a simple Vagrant box that installs Wordpress and all their favorite development tools.
 It is for people that find other great projects such as [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), [VCCW](https://github.com/vccw-team/vccw), and [Scotch Box](https://github.com/scotch-io/scotch-box) a little too bulky for their work.